datacarpentry/astronomy-python/index.md

 > to be familiar with.
 >
 > In addition, this lesson assumes that learners have some familiarity with astronomical concepts, including
-> SOME THINGS THA AZALEE WILL ADD HERE.
+> reference frames, proper motion, color-magnitude diagrams, globular clusters, and isochrones.
 Participants should bring their own laptops and plan to participate actively.
 {: .prereq}

 {% include links.md %}